makersacademy/chitter-challenge/README.md

 ---------
 * How should the test coverage work for Rakefiles?
 * I believe 'integration testing' is missing from the code base.
 I had feature testing covering user experience, unit tests covering the model, but I am not currently testing whether the user input truly flows back into the database, other than retrieving certain content onto the page
 * Data mapper error (fix num deprecation) seems to be a ruby versioning issue - how could I have avoided this error?
-* What is the approach for having posts on Cheeter include user names?
-Is posts having user_name attached a table linking issue or a sessions issue? (e.g. how can I get a post to read from the user table and give the user name too - or does this use session data on how is logged in to pull and add in user info?)
+I appreciate that rescuing the error could have down the line impacts
 * How does linking of data tables work in practice?
-I can get data mapper to link the tables/ I understand linking tables having worked in this area before, but I can’t see how it will work in practice in code
+I can get data mapper to link the tables/ I understand linking tables having worked in this area before, but I can’t see how it will work in practice in code e.g. how pull through data from a different table in your view that is linked to the data in another table
     * Data mapper raised an error when I linked the tables using Data mapper syntax
     * What does ‘Returning’ do in SQL?
         * def self.create(options)
             * result = DatabaseConnection.query("INSERT INTO comments (link_id, text) VALUES('#{options[:link_id]}', '#{options[:text]}') RETURNING id, text”)
             * Comment.new(result[0]['id'], result[0]['text’])
-* How to make sign in work:
-    *  Write a feature test for successful sign-in.
-Wondering what to call your routes?
-Signing in is often thought of as 'creating a new session'.
-* Bcrpyt not working:
+* Discuss with coaches: how does user log-in process work in practice with code - is this always through sessions/ what are the alternatives (good paths and bad paths)
+  * For example:
+    * What is the approach for having posts on Cheeter include user names?
+Is posts having user_name attached a table linking issue or a sessions issue? (e.g. how can I get a post to read from the user table and give the user name too - or does this use session data on how is logged in to pull and add in user info?)
+* I understand how BCrpyt works and how it should work in the code, but didn't have the time to debug errors, so left the code in using comments:
-    * If try and do data mapper:
+    * If try and do data mapper: returns error 'Hash not defined in Bcrypt'
-        *
     * If try and use in code, prevents user being stored (may be because string datatype is not usable for this)
-* Peeps (posts to chitter) have the name of the maker and their user handle.
+* I think my routes are not all RESTful - look for feedback and discussion on RESTful routes

 Chitter Challenge
 =================